rauf-babar/Android-Studio-Notes/Fragments and List View.md

 **Never use** `getActivity().findViewById()` unless you want a view from the **activity’s layout**, not the fragment’s.

-Perfect — this is an excellent scenario to learn **how multiple fragments with independent adapters communicate with a third “info” fragment**, using **both** communication styles (direct `findViewById()` access vs calling a function inside fragment).

-Let’s first **understand the concept deeply**, then I’ll show you the complete working example with comments.

 ---

 ## TEACHER AND STUDENTS INFO WITH MULTIPLE VIEW LIST